influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 Following the blocks is the index for the blocks in the file.
 The index is composed of a sequence of index entries ordered lexicographically by key and then by time.
 Each index entry starts with a key length and key followed by a count of the number of blocks in the file.
 Each block entry is composed of the min and max time for the block, the offset into the file where the block is located and the size of the block.

-The index structure can provide efficient access to all blocks as well as the ability to determine the cost associated with acessing given key.
+The index structure can provide efficient access to all blocks as well as the ability to determine the cost associated with accessing a given key.
 Given a key and timestamp, we know exactly which file contains the block for that timestamp as well as where that block resides and how much data to read to retrieve the block.
 If we know we need to read all or multiple blocks in a file, we can use the size to determine how much to read in a given IO.

 _TBD: The block length stored in the block data could probably be dropped since we store it in the index._